Clear vs Diffused Greenhouse Film: Which One Gives Better Yield?

 Diffused greenhouse film contains optical additives that scatter incoming light as it enters the structure.

-• Plants experience uniform growth and higher photosynthetic efficiency
+• Uniform growth: Plants experience higher photosynthetic efficiency across the entire canopy

 This is why diffused film is widely recommended for high-radiation climates like India, especially for crops with dense canopies.